-Something that makes Stetkevych’s work stand out is that she treats the Arabic culture as one that’s as fully human and developed.
-Even though the poetry that she analyzes includes some pretty violent or gruesome images, and would be great fodder to gape at and extol as indicative of a primitive or depraved mindset, she does not make any moral comment upon it.
+Something that makes Stetkevych’s work stand out is that she treats the Arabic culture as one that’s fully human and developed.
+Even though the poetry that she analyzes includes some pretty lurid or gruesome images, and would be great fodder to gape at and extol as indicative of a primitive or depraved mindset, she does not make any moral comment upon it.
 Instead, she fleshes out the cultural worldview so that the richness and drama of these things is recognizably human.
 She spends a chapter comparing the sordid feats of the brigand character to the similar motifs and actions of the Greek character Oedipus.
 The West holds Greek myths as high art fodder, despite their rather consistently sordid content, and we incorporate their themes and symbols into our arts.
 Indeed, their sordid nature is part of what makes them compelling drama.
 By comparing the poetry of Ta’abaṭa Sharran to such, Stetkevych is positioning his poems to her English-speaking audience as valid and artful drama.
 It also blurs our perception of a cultural divide between east and west, reminding us that these worlds were much more connected and fluid than we tend to think of them.

 I also appreciated how much Stetkevych factored in the opinions of traditional Islamic scholars.
 I tend to hold Islamic representations of pre-Islamic Arabs suspect, given that they have historical reason to defame the earlier culture as primitive, savage, and in need of conquest and administrative “enlightenment.”
 Stetkevych’s inclusion of Islamic scholarly opinion does help clarify to me the extent to which Muslims, ranging from their earliest literature to the middle ages, really did love this poetry.
 There probably is some filtration at work as to which poems were allowed to survive (were they Islamic enough to extoll or un-Islamic enough to pillory), but they did treat this material seriously and with much love.
 Though Stetkevych holds suspect the historicity of some of their claims about the authors and works, and also suspects that many post-Islamic forgeries and redactions were inserted into the canon, she does not debate the points of factuality but focuses on how such supports her theory of the ritual paradigm.
 After all, even if a poem is a forgery or if a biography is fictional, part of their nature will be to match the character and quality of the original works.
 It is useful to observe what tropes, patterns, and values a forger thinks are characteristic of the era that he is forging.